Last Updated on April 24, 2026 by George Pavlopoulos

 Two travel tips about Donoussa

 1. Donoussa advertises itself as a plastic-free island, and that’s awesome.
-However, Donoussa is not mosquito-free: there are loads of them during dusk, and it’s better to have either a spray against them or buy an anti-mosquito device from the local mini-market.
-You just plug it in the socket and feed the device daily with tablets.
+However, Donoussa is not mosquito-free: there are loads of them at dusk, and it’s better to have either a spray or an anti-mosquito device from the local mini-market.
+You just plug it into the socket and feed the device daily with tablets.
 Alternatively, you can bring from home some anti-mosquito spirals to keep them away from you.

 2. Before the pandemic, free camping was very popular in Donoussa.
-If you are a free camper and are willing to travel to Donoussa, keep in mind that it’s currently prohibited on most beaches, and you will probably get a fine and be asked to leave the island.
-According to the locals, at Kedros, you’ll be fined for camping, while at Livadi, it seems to be somehow tolerated.
+If you are a free camper willing to travel to Donoussa, keep in mind that it’s currently prohibited on most beaches, and you will likely get a fine and be asked to leave the island.
+According to locals, camping is prohibited at Kedros, while at Livadi it seems somewhat tolerated.

 Check all your accommodation options in Donoussa in the interactive map below.

 There are just a handful of places to eat and drink in Donoussa.
 Enjoying a delicious meal is definitely one of the best things to do in Donoussa.
-I found the food to be overall good, and I’m adding here all the restaurants I visited on the island.
-Most of them operate for many years in a row, and I assume that they will be there for decades to come.
+I found the food overall good, and I’m adding all the restaurants I visited on the island here.
+Most of them have operated for many years in a row, and I assume they will be there for decades to come.

 Iliovasilema.
-Located on the port’s left side, Iliovasilema (which stands for sunset in Greek) is a great dining option.
-I ate there most of the time because the food was delicious, and the personnel was extremely polite.
+Located on the port’s left, Iliovasilema (which means “sunset” in Greek) is a great dining option.
+I ate there most of the time because the food was delicious, and the personnel were extremely polite.
 Plus, the sea view, together with the moonlight, creates a stunning atmosphere.
 In addition, the prices at Iliovasilema are reasonable.

 Mitsos.
-That’s one of the two taverns on this guide to Donoussa that is actually not located at Stavros.
+That’s one of the two taverns in this guide to Donoussa that isn’t actually located in Stavros.
 The taverna of Mitsos lies at Kalotaritissa, and it’s the only eatery in the settlement.
 It’s hands down one of the most magical places in the Cyclades.
 Located literally in the middle of nowhere, the taverna offers just a couple of homemade dishes -and each one of them is delicious.
-I guess everybody comes here for the meat patties (biftekia in Greek) but do try the other dishes as well.
-Keep in mind that you can return to Stavros either with the last bus or call the only taxi on the island.
+I guess everybody comes here for the meat patties (biftekia in Greek), but do try the other dishes as well.
+Keep in mind that you can return to Stavros either with the last bus or by calling one of the few taxis on the island.

 A tip: Believe it or not, there’s not much fish to eat in Donoussa.
-This is probably due to low demand but also because of the strong wind of the island that prevents boats from fishing.
+This is probably not due to low demand, but because of the strong winds on the island that prevent boats from fishing.
 However, if you decide to spend the day at the beaches of Kalotaritissa, stop by Mitsos before swimming and ask if they have fish.
 Sometimes they have some fish, and you can reserve one (or more) for later.
 Be prepared to spend some money -but their fish deserves every single penny.

 Avli.
 Also located in Stavros, Avli is the (let’s call it) posh restaurant on the island.
-It serves gourmet dishes in a pleasant environment—and it will cost you some extra cash.
+It serves gourmet dishes in a pleasant environment—and it will cost you extra.
 You should definitely book a table in advance.
-It’s not my piece of cake when I’m on such a small island, but that’s a matter of taste, I guess.
+It’s not my piece of cake when I’m on such a small island, but that’s a matter of preference, I guess.

 Ampelaki.
 A pizza place in Stavros.
 The food is okay, but the white electricity bulbs are a dealbreaker for me.